-James is a Grade 1 Panel Advocate for the Crown Prosecution Service and regularly conducts Crown Court appeals for both the prosecution and defence.
+James specialises in criminal law and is a Grade 2 Panel Advocate for the Crown Prosecution Service.
+He is regularly instructed to conduct trials in the Crown Court for both the prosecution and defence.

-Before commencing his pupillage, James worked for a defence firm specialising in criminal law.
+Before being called to the Bar, James worked for a defence firm specialising in criminal law.
 He was the case handler for a seven-handed, eleven count indictment which included kidnap, blackmail, drugs offences and firearms offences.
-Due to his training as a barrister, he was responsible for drafting hearsay and bad character applications as well as grounds of appeal to the Court of Appeal and referrals to the Criminal Cases Review Commission.
+Due to his training, he was responsible for drafting hearsay and bad character applications as well as grounds of appeal to the Court of Appeal and referrals to the Criminal Cases Review Commission.
 James also has experience dealing with contested Proceeds of Crime Act proceedings.